-Man-made and kitsch it may be, but this waterfall and its cave at the Ginger Gardens is still an amusing place for kids to walk through while trying to avoid getting a soaking.
+Man-made and kitsch it may be but this waterfall and its cave at the Ginger Gardens is still an amusing place for young children to walk through while trying to avoid getting a soaking.

 12. Evolution Garden

 Part prehistoric movie set, part history lesson, the Singapore Botanic Garden’s Evolution Garden traces the development of plants from ferns to flowers.
-Walk through this Garden with the kids to step back in time and take in nature from a different perspective.
+Take a walk through the Evolution Garden for a step back in time and take in nature from a different perspective.

-Over at the Bukit Timah Core’s Ecolake, you will be delighted to find black swans, ducks and other water fowl.
+Found at the Bukit Timah Core, Eco-Lake and the surrounding greenery is a popular outdoor spot for a lazy Sunday afternoon.
+You will be delighted to find black swans and other water fowl.
 Head down to the water’s edge and have fun trying to figure out what they are up to.

 15. Jacob Ballas Children’s Garden